 Morgan Fisher (born Stephen Morgan Fisher, 1 January 1950, Mayfair, London) is an English keyboard player and composer, and is most known for being a member of Mott the Hoople in the early 1970s.
 However, his career has covered a wide range of musical activities, and he is still active in the music industry.
 In recent years he has expanded his creative work into the area of fine art photography.

 He is not to be confused with the film maker and artist Morgan Fisher (b.
 1942), a Los Angeles based practitioner, whose work is known for its self-reflexivity.

 From 1966 to 1970, Fisher played the organ with the soul / pop band, The Soul Survivors, who in 1967 renamed themselves Love Affair.
-They had a number one hit single in 1968 with "Everlasting Love", although this occurred while Fisher had taken a break from the band to complete his final year of grammar school.
+They had a number one hit single in 1968 with "Everlasting Love", although this occurred while Fisher had taken a break from the band to complete his final year at Hendon County Grammar school, achieving excellent grades.
 Between 1972 and 1973 he formed the progressive rock band called Morgan, with singer Tim Staffell (the vocalist with the band Smile, who later became Queen).